 The 2012 Master Plan used catchment area retention identified in the 2010 Outlook and Assessment, and generated three forecast scenarios.
 These scenarios analyzed how varying levels of catchment area retention would impact passenger enplanement levels as the economy and population of the Pullman-Moscow region grew.
-Scenarios were created for existing (2010) catchment area retention of 26 percent, a five percent growth in catchment area retention, and a ten percent growth in catchment area retention.
+Scenarios were created for existing (2010) catchment area retention of 26 percent, a five percent growth in catchment area retention.